 Excellent Conditions

 - Wilpattu — The northwest gets less monsoon impact.
 Wildlife around the villus remains reliable, and conditions are generally good.
+Read my review of Wilpattu National Park.

 - Kumana — peak bird season